Whistleblower Attorney in Florida

-If you want to know more about your rights as a whistleblower, attorney William Julien offers a free initial consultation to evaluate your situation and advise you of your rights.
-For a free consultation, call 866-569-7398 or fill out the contact form on this website.
-We represent whistleblowers in West Palm Beach, Miami, Fort Lauderdale and throughout the state.
+If you want to know more about your rights as a whistleblower, attorney William Julien offers a free initial consultation.
+He will evaluate your situation and advise you of your rights.
+For a free consultation, call 561-560-5597 or fill out the contact form on this website.
+We represent whistleblowers in West Palm Beach, Miami, Fort Lauderdale and throughout the state of Florida.

 What Is Whistleblower Law?

 In 2002, the U.S. Congress passed the Sarbanes-Oxley Act, requiring publicly traded companies to give a full and honest reporting of their financial standing.
 The law is intended to protect investors from fraudulent and misleading information about the financial security of a company selling stocks, bonds and securities.